 - Girls and boys.

 - Minority ethnic groups.

 - Learners who need support to learn English as an additional language (EAL).

 - Learners with special educational needs and/or disabilities.

 - Those who are gifted and talented pupils.

 - Those who are looked after by the local authority.

 - Those who have medical conditions.

 - Disadvantaged or vulnerable pupils.

-- Any learners who are at risk of disaffection and exclusion.
+- Any learners who are at risk of suspension

-- Early Readers.